MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     * All [async timeouts and intervals] created with the component are canceled.
     * All [event subscriptions](#receiving-events) created with the component are [disconnected](#receiving-events).

-!!! info Component Initialization Sequence
+!!! info Initializing a collection of Components
-    1. Property initializers run first
-    2. All components execute `preStart()` and `initializeUI()`
-    3. All components execute `start()`
+    When a set of components need to be initialized, **all are prepared before any are started**.
+This is important for [connecting to receive events](#receiving-events).

+    This is true for:
-    **Start of world**: The above order is true for all components at the start of the world.
+      * all components at the start of the instance
-    **After spawn**: It is also true for all components resulting from a [spawn](#spawning).
-    **After ownership transfer**: It is also true for all components created with a new owner (e.g. if in a frame the current [client](#clients-devices-and-the-server)) has 3 new components then all 3 will be `preStart`ed before any are `start`ed.
+      * all components in a group of [spawned](#spawning) entities
+      * all components [changing owner](#ownership-transfer) at the same time

 The diagram below shows the full lifecycle of a component.
-All green rectangle boxes are TypeScript code executing during the [Scripting Frame Phase](#scripting-frame-phase).
-The [full breakdown a frame](#frame-sequence) gives another view into when all these actions occur.
+All green rectangle boxes are TypeScript code executing during the [Script Phase](#script-phase).
+The [full breakdown a frame](#frame-sequence) gives another view into when all these actions occur and the [ownership transfer](#ownership-transfer) section explains how a "move" is implemented as one component *tearing down* and then a new one *preparing and starting*.

 ```mermaid {align="center"}
 %%{init: {'themeVariables': {'fontSize': '10px'}, 'flowchart': {'nodeSpacing': '40', 'rankSpacing': '32'}}}%%